rgutierrez1014/exercise-tracker-app/README.md

 # Exercise Tracker App

 An example MERN stack (MongoDB, Express, React, Node) application deployed on Google App Engine standard environment.

 This repository contains both a frontend service with files within `src` as well as a backend service with files in `backend`.
 You must run them both simultaneously for things to function correctly.

+The frontend service is also configured for hot reloading.

 ## Initial setup